Tom Harkin 1992 presidential campaign: Background

 Tom Harkin was born in Cumming, Iowa, in 1939.
 He graduated from Iowa State University in 1962 and later from the Catholic University of America's Columbus School of Law in 1972, receiving a Bachelor of Arts and a Juris Doctor, respectively.
 From 1962 to 1967, he served in the United States Navy.
 Upon graduating from Columbus, he began to practice law in Des Moines, Iowa, and in 1974 he was elected to the United States House of Representatives as a member of the Democratic Party, serving from 1975 to 1985.
 In 1984, he was elected to the United States Senate, taking office the following year.
 During the 1988 United States presidential election, Harkin was rumored to be a possible candidate, but he declined to run so as not to compete against other Democratic colleagues who were campaigning in Iowa.
-In 1990, he became the first Democratic senator from Iowa to be reelected.
+In 1990, he became the first Democratic senator from Iowa Elected and re-elected to two full six year terms.

 In government, Harkin was a populist liberal, almost always voting with the Democratic party line.
 The liberal political advocacy group Americans for Democratic Action gave him a 90 percent approval rating for his senatorial career, ranking higher than Ted Kennedy, a noted liberal senator from Massachusetts.
 His policy positions included support for abortion rights and farmers' interests and cutting funding for the United States Department of Defense.
 Additionally, he had been an advocate for people with disabilities and was one of the main sponsors in the Senate of the Americans with Disabilities Act of 1990.
 He was often critical of some other Democrats who he felt were pulling the party away from the New Deal-style liberal politics that the party had historically espoused and towards conservative positions typically championed by the Republican Party.